Mountain Bike Ride: Abra Malaga

 This ride is FUN !
 Everyone who does it loves it, due to the culture and scenery.
 IT is a great mountain bike ride, perfect for those who love mountainbiking !And for those with extensive off road experience, there is a international DH course just meters away from the main road (extra cost and logistics are involved, ask for details)

-.Click here to see the video !The cost is $59 or 165 soles per person and includes guide, Suspension mountain bike with disc brakes, Full face helmet, goggles or glasses, full fingered gloves, and high visibility Safety Vest. * There is a minimum of 3 people for this trip, we will do a private trip for only two people but there is a $5 per person Private Trip charge.
+.Click here to see the video !The cost is $79 per person and includes guide, suspension mountain bike with disc brakes, helmet, and full fingered gloves. * There is a minimum of 2 people for this trip, we will do a private trip for only one person but there is a $35 per person Private Trip charge.
+Please note that we DO NOT accept credit cards (Peru is still primarily a cash economy) but we will take US dollars, or Peru Soles, or any combination thereof.
 Also, anyone not wishing to do the bike portion is welcome to pay $15 and come along for this magnificent drive to the top of the Andes mountains, (when space is available)(